The Ranch (band)

-The Ranch was a New Zealand-Australian-American country music trio, which formed in 1997 by Keith Urban (guitar, keyboards and vocals), Jerry Flowers (bass guitar and background vocals) and Peter Clarke (drums and vocals).
+The Ranch was an Australian-American country music trio, which formed in 1995 by Keith Urban (guitar, keyboards and vocals), Jerry Flowers (bass guitar and background vocals) and Peter Clarke (drums and vocals).
 Most of the group's material was co-written by Urban and Vernon Rust.

-They issued a self-titled album on Capitol Records in that year, and two related singles, "Walkin' the Country" and "Just Some Love", which appeared on the country charts before the group disbanded in 1998.
+They issued a self-titled album on Capitol Records in 1997, and two related singles, "Walkin' the Country" and "Just Some Love", which appeared on the country charts before the group disbanded in 1998.
 Besides its two singles, The Ranch included "Some Days You Gotta Dance", which was issued in 2001 as a single by the Dixie Chicks, and also had Urban on guitar.
-After disbanding The Ranch, Urban resumed his solo career.
+After disbanding The Ranch, Urban resumed his solo career, many of which afterwards have included Flowers.
 Due to his solo success, The Ranch's album was re-issued in February 2004 on Capitol/EMI as Keith Urban in The Ranch with two bonus tracks: "Billy" and "Stuck in the Middle with You", the latter is a cover version of a single by the 1970s band Stealers Wheel.
 It also featured two music videos, "Walkin' the Country" and "Clutterbilly".

-After The Ranch disbanded, Urban began a solo career.
-Many of his solo efforts have included Flowers.